dxnboy/redteam/README.md

 ## Getting Started

-These are repository for tools and code I ̶m̶a̶d̶e modify for fun (?).
+These are repository for tools and code I modify and compile for fun (?).
 I want to say "use this for educational purposes only" but I know it won't change your evil thoughts.

 ### Webshell.php